meiguiz/SG-Grasp/README.md

 ## SG-Grasp
 ---
-The video of robotic experiments can be found at: https://youtu.be/ChjeqFk0_mA.
+The video of robotic experiments can be found at [this](https://youtu.be/ChjeqFk0_mA).

-Unseen object instance segmentation performance on [TROSD](http://www.tsinghua-ieit.com/trosd_links) dataset [1]
+Unseen object instance segmentation performance on [TROSD](http://www.tsinghua-ieit.com/trosd) dataset [1]

 |               Method              |   Input   | Use Synthetic Data |    Backbone   | mask AP | box AP |     Reference     |
 |:---------------------------------:|:---------:|:------------------:|:-------------:|:-------:|:------:|:-----------------:|